Strategies for Managing Upstream Supply Chain Risks

 natural-hazards-map-large

-Political and Geographic Constraints
+Political and geographic constraints

 Managing overseas suppliers can bring many challenges.
 Carefully consider international trade laws and standards, currency fluctuations, cultural differences, time and distance constraints, exposure to geopolitical events and other operational exposures.